August 31, 2004: Apple launches the iMac G5, a distinctive, white plastic computer that looks a little like the world’s biggest iPod.

 Housed in a 2-inch-thick enclosure reminiscent of Apple’s Cinema Displays, the new all-in-one machine bridges the gap between the pleasing plasticity of the iconic G3 iMac and the minimalist form factor of today’s ultra-slim aluminum Mac desktops.

-Unlike the bulbous iMac G3, which packed all its internals into a bulky cathode ray monitor, or the sunflower-inspired iMac G4, which had its guts built into its base unit, the iMac G5 design compressed everything into a single panel.
+Unlike the bulbous iMac G3, which packed all its internals into a large housing for a bulky cathode ray monitor, or the sunflower-inspired iMac G4, which had its guts built into its base unit, the iMac G5 design compressed everything into a single panel.

 Today, we’re used to Macs incorporating the CPU, motherboard, drives and speakers into the all-in-one computer’s monitor.
 But in 2004, it was something few people had seen before.
 (The package got even more comprehensive the following year, when Apple added an integrated iSight webcam to the final iMac G5 revision.)

-Likewise, we’ve become accustomed to the larger screen real estate Apple helped pioneer.
-But the iMac G5’s choice of 17- or 20-inch widescreen display still felt incredibly fresh and opulent.
+Likewise, we’ve become accustomed to the larger screens Apple helped pioneer.
+However, the iMac G5’s choice of 17- or 20-inch widescreen displays felt incredibly fresh and opulent at the time.
 (It wasn’t a total first for Apple, since some iMac G4 models also included a similar 20-inch screen).

-The computer’s iPod-inspired design served another important function.
+The computer’s iPod-inspired design served another important function, too.
 It consciously linked the new iMac G5 with Apple’s most popular product at the time.

 I constantly speak with people whose first Apple computer was the iMac G5.
-While 2004-era Apple had come a long, long way from its 1990s nadir, there were still plenty of people taking their first tentative steps into the Apple world.
+By 2004, Cupertino had come a long, long way from its 1990s nadir.
+But there were still plenty of people taking their first tentative steps into the Apple world.

 In terms of components, the iMac G5 came with a 160GB hard drive, 256MB of 400MHz SDRAM, an Nvidia GeForce FX 5200 Ultra graphics card and a vertically mounted, slot-loading DVD-R SuperDrive.
 For connectivity, users could take advantage of Apple’s Emmy-winning FireWire technology, USB 2.0 and optional support for both AirPort Extreme and Bluetooth.